CoBiG2/hpc-bot/README.md

       -h, --help            show this help message and exit -t TOKEN              Bot token.
 REQUIRED.
 Get one here: https://discordapp.com/developers/applications/me -n NAME               Bot name.
-Default is computer host name (in this case: "My Computer") -a AVATAR             Bot avatar image location (only .jpeg or .png).
+Default is computer host name (in this case: "My Computer") -a AVATAR             Bot avatar image path (only .jpeg or .png).
 Sets bot avatar.
 Ignoring this argument will leave your bot's avatar unchanged
       -tc BOT_TEXT_CHANNEL  Text channel where bot will send its messages.
-Default is "hpc-bots" -l LOG                Log file location.
+Default is "hpc-bots" -l LOG                Log file path.
 If file exists, logs will be appended to it.
-Default is "./bot.log" --config              Use config file (located at hpc_bot/config/)
+Default is "./bot.log" -c CONFIG             Config file path.
+Bot parameters will be loaded from config file.
+Command line arguments take precedence over config parameters.
     ```

    `config` file structure (every parameter is optional):